VizXu/Gobang/README.md

 # Gobang
+	Gobang is an athletic chess game, which players can set chessman in an empty site of chessboard each other step by step

+and one wins the game until he has five chessman connected that being a line.

-This is the game named Gobang,which runs in Linux platform.The game uses the characters interface because we only wanna develop an AI engine program.
-One who is tending to develop GUI with Qt or other tools can use these codes as algorithm.
+	As a coding-lover and AI-lover,I wrote the Gobang with C++,which runs in Linux platform.The game uses the characters

+interface because I just only wanna develop an AI engine program.
+One who is tending to develop GUI with Qt or other tools can

-These codes were writen by c++ with stl.
+use these codes as algorithm.

+	In the recent years,huge process has been made in AI domin, but most gobang AI based on rules strategy,which is not "real"

+AI that has self-learning ability.So I wanna try to develop a core AI engine so that one can use it as a gobang AI algorithm.

-These codes run on the Ubuntu or other linux OS,one can download the source code and compile with "make" instruction
+	These codes run on the Ubuntu or other linux OS,one can download the source code and compile with "make" instruction.

-Anyone has the authority to download the source code and modify it,but we also do not take the responsibility to any lost made by the code.
+Anyone has the authority to download the source code and modify it,but I also do not take the responsibility to any lost made

+by the code.

 #2016-8-19